designsystemsinternational/react-admin-github/README.md

 # React Admin GitHub

-The goal of this package is to enable GitHub as an auth and data provider to websites created with [`react-admin`](https://marmelab.com/react-admin/).
-We often have the need for providing a simple editing interface on top of Git repository files and this package is the result of that.
-Please read the documentation below as the GitHub API has several limitations that influence what you can do in your `react-admin` site.
+The goal of this package is to enable GitHub as an authentication and data provider to websites using [`react-admin`](https://marmelab.com/react-admin/).
+We often have the need for providing a simple editing interface on top of a Git repository, and this package is trying to solve that need.
+Given that the GitHub API is a bit different than an API backed by a traditional database, this package has a number of limitations:

+- **A limit of 1000 entries for a single resource**.
+This is because neither the Git Tree nor the Git Content API supports pagination on file data, and those endpoints return up to 1000 items.
+- **Limited data on lists**.
+When working with JSON files, we store the content of each resource item in a JSON file.
+We cannot load every file when listing resources, so we can only show the `createdAt` and `slug` fields on lists.

 You can see a working example with `react-admin`, `react-admin-github` and `gatsby` here: https://github.com/designsystemsinternational/react-admin-github-example